How Much Your Inspection Will Cost, And What It Will Tell You

 How much does a home inspection cost?

-Just like the home inspection’s contents will depend on where you live, so will its price.
-Market conditions, demand, and supply (in other words, the number of home inspectors in your town), all influence the final price.
-In Orr’s area, home inspections cost about $400, but nationwide, most homebuyers can expect to pay between $275 and $400.
+The cost of a home inspection can vary depending on where you live.
+Local market conditions, demand, and even the number of inspectors available in your area can all play a role in the final price.
+In Orr’s market, home inspections typically cost around $400, while most buyers nationwide can expect to pay between $296 and $424.

-In general, Nick Gromicko, the founder of International Association of Certified Home Inspectors, says “size, distance from inspector, price, and age of home are all factors that determine the price.”
+In general, Nick Gromicko, the founder of the International Association of Certified Home Inspectors, says, “Size, distance from inspector, price, and age of home are all factors that determine the price.”

 It’s up to your inspector how they want to set their pricing.
-Some charge a flat fee based on square footage, such as $300 for a 2,000-square-foot home, tacking on $25 for each additional 500 square feet.
-If one home has double the square footage than another you made an offer on, expect its inspection report to cost more than the smaller home’s.
+Some charge a flat fee based on square footage, such as $350 for a 2,000-square-foot home, tacking on $25 for each additional 500 square feet.
+If one home has double the square footage of another you made an offer on, expect its inspection report to cost more than the smaller home’s.

-Others might dig deeper on the home’s age and condition before quoting a price.
-Older homes can have more issues — such as plumbing or an electrical system that’s not up to code — and an inspector might charge more to look at a 100-year-old home than they would for new construction.
+Others might dig deeper into the home’s age and condition before quoting a price.
+Older homes can have more issues, such as plumbing or an electrical system that’s not up to code, and an inspector might charge more to look at a 100-year-old home than they would for new construction.
 This is because the inspector will have to spend more time in older homes.

 The cost for a home inspection for a condominium can be less, sometimes just $200, if it’s a smaller unit.
 It costs, on average, about $250 to have a mobile home inspected, but the fee will rise if it’s a double-wide or triple-wide.